astrovm/amyos/README.md

 GUI apps can be found as Flatpaks in the Discover app or [FlatHub](https://flathub.org/) and installed with `flatpak install ...`.

-CLI apps are available from [Nix](https://search.nixos.org/packages) using `nix profile install nixpkgs#...` or setting up Home Manager with `ujust amy-setup-home` and changing `~/.config/home-manager/home.nix` packages list.
+CLI apps are available from [Nix](https://search.nixos.org/packages) using `nix profile install nixpkgs#...`.
 GUI apps usually work fine too.

 ## Acknowledgments